ccmlab-ubc/project-template/README.md

-# true-neutral-cookiecutter
+# project-template
-A minimalist cookiecutter for research and data science projects
+Thanks to Patrick Mineault for providing his true-neutral-cookiecutter template.
+A minimalist cookiecutter for research and data science projects conducted in the CCM Lab.

-Run via `cookiecutter gh:patrickmineault/true-neutral-cookiecutter`
+Run via `cookiecutter gh:ccmlab-ubc/project-template`